biromiro/feup-sdle-proj1/README.md

 # Description

  A publish/subscribe service is one of many possible messaging patterns typically used as a part of a message-oriented middleware (MOM) in distributed systems.
-This project’s goal is to implement a reliable version of this service.
+This project's goal is to implement a reliable version of this service, using the *ZeroMQ* library.

 The goal was achieved and the system meets the specifications.
-In this report, we showcase our implementation of the service, while carefully explaining its reliability and failure scenarios and discussing possible improvements.
+In this report, we showcase our implementation of the service using *Python*, while carefully explaining its reliability and failure scenarios and discussing possible improvements.

-Implementing this service also prompted discussion, allowing for a deeper understanding of some difficulties in these types of systems such as the impossibility of perfect exactly-once delivery and information durability.
+Implementing this service also prompted discussion, allowing for a deeper understanding of some difficulties in these types of systems such as the impossibility of perfect *exactly-once* delivery, information durability and server resilience and availability.

 # How to run